Complex views

 gem 'padrino', '~> 0.13.0'

-And don't forget to bundle
+And don't forget to `bundle`.

-comes bundled with a lot of modules but for now, we only want to make use of so called Helper methods.
+Next step, as usually when we add a library, is to both require and register the modules we want to use. `Padrino` comes bundled with a lot of modules but for now, we only want to make use of so called Helper methods.

-to your application.rb
+Add `padrino/helpers` to your `application.rb`

 # lib/application.rb